SAMARTHJAISWAL/intelunnati__Samarth/README.md

 ### Model Training

-1. Open the code file `clothing_classification.py` in your preferred Python IDE or editor.
+1. Open the code file `test` in your preferred Python IDE or editor.
 2. Run the code to train the model.
 The trained model will be saved in the `models` folder.

 ### Model Evaluation